intere/ScryfallApiSwift/README.md

 [![License](https://img.shields.io/cocoapods/l/ScryfallApiSwift.svg?style=flat)](https://cocoapods.org/pods/ScryfallApiSwift)
 [![Platform](https://img.shields.io/cocoapods/p/ScryfallApiSwift.svg?style=flat)](https://cocoapods.org/pods/ScryfallApiSwift)

+A Swift wrapper for the Scryfall REST API.
+Allows you to search for cards, sets, symbols, etc.  This API is not affiliated with Magic the Gathering or Scryfall in any way.
+The purpose is to be able to get information about Magic Cards and Magic Sets.
+See https://scryfall.com/docs/api for the Scryfall REST API docs.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.